deverlex/ReadVNDCurrency/README.md

 # ReadVNDCurrency
-Project convert VND in number to Vietnamese
+Project convert VND in number to Vietnamese charecters